-Not far from the proposed UNESCO World Heritage Site in the Iauna Craiova Valley the native forest of Domogled National Park is destroyed: trees have been smashed down and the soil has been devastated.
+Not far from the new UNESCO World Heritage Site in the Iauna Craiova Valley the native forest of Domogled National Park is destroyed: trees have been smashed down and the soil has been devastated.
 These wounds at the heart of the national park will take centuries to heal.

 Europe's remaining primeval forests have thrived continuously since the last Ice Age and are constantly evolving and resilient.
 They are therefore extremely stable ecosystems.
 When they are logged, however, it can take many centuries for them to recover and reach that state again.